If you don’t know anything about Taiwan, this is where you should start: some basic facts that does not involve the complicated political situation.

-Taiwan 臺灣 or 台灣 is an island at the west of the Pacific Ocean, by the southeastern coast of China, north of the Philippines, and southwest of Japan.
-The actual territory currently controlled by government of Taiwan also includes the Penghu islands 澎湖群島 in the Taiwan Strait, the islands of Kinmen (Quemoy) 金門 and Matsu 馬祖 along the coast of southeast China, and some small islands in the South China Sea.
-Its area is about 35980 sq km, which is a little bigger than the state of Maine and a little smaller than the state of Kentucky.
-It is almost about the same size area-wise as the Netherlands.
+Taiwan 臺灣 (or 台灣) is an island in East Asia, neighboring China to the west, the Philippines to the south, and Japan to the northeast.
+The actual territory currently controlled by government of Taiwan also includes the Penghu islands 澎湖群島 in the Taiwan Strait, the islands of Kinmen (Quemoy) 金門 and Matsu 馬祖 along the coast of southeast China, and islands and islets in the South China Sea and the Pacific Ocean.
+Its area is about 35980 sq km, intermediate size-wise between the Netherlands and Belgium and between the American states of Maine and Kentucky.
 It takes about 5.5 hours to drive from the northern to southern tip of the island on highway (~473 km/294 mi).

 Okay, so what are the people like?

 Taiwan is home to more than 23.5 million people.
-If go by population size, Taiwan would be the 52nd largest country in the world (just a bit less people than Australia).
-The population is generally classified into five groups: the indigenous peoples 原住民族, the Hoklos 閩南人, the Hakkas 客家人, Mainlanders 外省人, and newer immigrants 新住民.
+By population size, Taiwan would be the 52nd largest country in the world (behind Australia).
+The population is generally classified into five groups: the indigenous peoples 原住民族, the Hoklos 閩南人, the Hakkas 客家人, mainlanders 外省人, and newer immigrants 新住民.

-In 1949, when the Nationalists lost the Chinese civil war to the Communists in mainland China, they retreated to Taiwan, bringing Han people (and some minorities) from all parts of Mainland China.
+In 1949, when the Nationalists lost the Chinese civil war to the Communists in mainland China, they retreated to Taiwan, bringing mostly Han people from all parts of Mainland China.
 They were considered as late-comers and speak a great variety of Chinese dialects.
 They and their descendants now account for 14% of Taiwan’s population.
-In recent years, newer immigration to Taiwan from Southeast Asia countries (Indonesia, Malaysia, the Philippines, Thailand, Vietnam, etc.) as well as Mainland China has become more and more common.
+In recent years, newer immigration to Taiwan from Southeast Asian countries (Indonesia, Malaysia, the Philippines, Thailand, Vietnam, etc.) as well as Mainland China has become more and more common.

-I must emphasize that while it’s helpful to put people into different groups to understand their cultures and languages, the generalizations remain labels.
-At the end of the day all are humans, and should be treated with equal respect and dignity, Taiwanese or not.
+I must emphasize that while it’s helpful to put people into different groups to understand their history, cultures, and languages, the generalizations remain labels.
+At the end of the day all are humans, and should be treated with equal respect and dignity, Taiwanese or otherwise.

 Do they speak Taiwanese or Chinese?

-Here’s the thing about Chinese: it’s not a single language, but rather a language group within the Sino-Tibetan family consisting related but often mutually unintelligible language varieties.
+Chinese is not exactly a single language, but rather a language group within the Sino-Tibetan family consisting related but often mutually unintelligible language varieties.

-There are two forms of written Chinese: traditional 繁體中文 and simplified 簡體中文.
-Traditional Chinese uses characters that have evolved from the ancient time, up til about the Han Dynasty when the form for characters became what they are today.
-It includes more strokes in each characters, and is used in Taiwan, Hong Kong, and Macau.
+There are two forms of written Chinese: traditional 繁體中文 and simplified 简体中文.
+Traditional Chinese uses characters that have evolved from the ancient time, up til about the Qin and Han dynasties (221 BC – 220 AD) when the form for characters became what they are today.
+It includes more strokes in each characters compared to Simplified Chinese, and is used in Taiwan, Hong Kong, and Macau.
 Simplified Chinese characters were created in the 1960s by the government of People’s Republic of China, not only as part of the Cultural Revolution to abandon traditions, but also in hope to increase the literacy rate of people at that time.
-Simplified Chinese characters are simplified version of traditional Chinese characters, meaning even though the characters look different, they still have the same meaning and pronunciation (within each dialect).
+Simplified Chinese characters are simplified version of Traditional Chinese characters, meaning even though the characters look different, they still have the same meaning and pronunciation (within each dialect).
 It is currently used in the People’s Republic of China, Malaysia, and Singapore.
 The two forms have enough similarities that a person educated in one written form usually don’t have much trouble reading in the other.

 As for spoken Chinese, there are countless varieties, or what many call “dialects”, that exist today.
-People of different dialects pronounce words differently (the written word does not change), sometimes use different sentence structure, and often cannot understand each other.
-The most widely spoken Chinese dialect today is Mandarin (what most people meant and considered as Standard Chinese), which was based on the dialect of Beijing, and is the one non-native speakers learn in Chinese classes around the world.
+People of different dialects pronounce words differently (the written word does not change), sometimes use different sentence structure, and in most cases cannot understand each other.
+The most widely spoken Chinese dialect today is Mandarin (what most people meant and considered as Standard Chinese), which was based on the dialect of Beijing, and is taught to non-native speakers around the world.
 It is also the official language of both Taiwan and China.
 Other major dialect groups include Wu, Min, Yue (includes Cantonese), Jin, Xiang, Hakka, Gan, Huizhou, Pinghua, etc.